Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

-It is worth noting that there are many potential applications concerning the generalisation to the stochastic realm of famous types of Lie systems such as matrix, projective Riccati equations, Bernouilli equations, and so on with applications in predator-prey models, satellite motion, etcetera \cite{Ar03,Sa70}.
+There are many potential applications concerning the generalisation to the stochastic realm of famous types of Lie systems such as matrix, projective Riccati equations, Bernouilli equations, and so on.
+As illustrated in this work, stochastic Lie systems have applications in predator-prey models, oscillator type models, et cetera \cite{Ar03,HH11,Sa70}.
 Moreover, nonlinear stochastic differential equations are difficult to study.
-Notwithstanding, under certain conditions, its linearisation can describe its equilibrium properties \cite{Ar03}.
-Linear or even affine stochastic differential equations are stochastic Lie systems (cf. \cite{LO09}).
+Notwithstanding, under certain conditions, their linearisation can describe their equilibrium properties \cite{Ar03}.
+Linear or even affine stochastic differential equations with stochastic variables related to semi-martingales are stochastic Lie systems (cf. \cite{LO09}).